This page covers computers from US based Integrated Computer Systems Inc. (ICS) and my experiences of using them.

 INTEGRATED COMPUTER SYSTEMS, INC.

-The number is possibly a serial but may also give an indication how many were made in the UK at least.
+The number is possibly a serial but may also give an indication of the minimum number that were made in the UK at least.

-A nice touch is that the different parts of the MTS PCB are labelled as the kit was educational, teaching the basics of computing.
+A nice touch is that the different parts of the MTS PCB are labelled as the computer was educational, teaching the basics of computing.

 Although the plastic cover above the MTS PCB helps protect the components, a few of them are bent over.
 I did notice a few tantalum capacitors so they’ll need checking as they often fail and the power supply will also need servicing and testing independently of the PCBs before powering the boards.